Fun Facts and Things to Know for First Time Visitors to Ecuador

 Food & Drink in Ecuador

 Quito has a long tradition of serving great local food, called comida típica.
 Unlike in the US, most Ecuadorians eat their large meals at lunchtime.
+There are three main regions in Ecuador, each with its own style of cooking:

-1. Highland cuisine: warm, hearty dishes, such as roast guinea pig or locro, a delicious potato, cheese and corn soup, typically found in the mountain regions of Ecuador.
+1. Highland cuisine: Warm, hearty dishes, such as roast guinea pig or locro, a delicious potato, cheese, and corn soup typically found in the mountain regions of Ecuador

-2. Coastal: seafood-rich dishes of fish, shrimp and ceviches, often served with popcorn.
+2. Coastal: Seafood-rich dishes of fish, shrimp, and ceviches, often served with popcorn

 Ready to Visit Ecuador?
+Dig Into My Travel Guides

-Ecuador is an incredibly wonderful country, full of wildlife, culture and unique adventure activities.
+Ecuador is an incredible country, full of wildlife, cultural traditions, and unique adventure activities.
 Ready to visit?
-Check out some of the other guides here on the Galapagos, Cotopaxi and Quito to learn more about places to stay, eat and visit in the beautiful country of Ecuador.
+Check out some of the other guides here on the Galapagos and Cotopaxi to learn more about places to stay, eat, and visit in the beautiful country of Ecuador.
+I also have a full Ecuador video series on this beautiful country!
+You can check out my overview of Ecuador below.
+Never stop exploring!

 Submit a Comment